Arthur Loche

-Arthur Loche is an American former college basketball coach and was the head men's basketball coach at Vermont from 1965 to 1972.
+Arthur Kenneth Loche (January 31, 1936 – June 18, 1992) was an American former college basketball coach and was the head men's basketball coach at Vermont from 1965 to 1972.

 Playing career

+Loche grew up on New York City's West Side and attended the High School of Commerce.
+He served two years in the United States Navy before entering New York University.

-A letter winner and senior captain at NYU, Loche was a member of the Violets' 1959–60 Final Four squad and teammate of Naismith Hall of Fame member Satch Sanders.
+Loche played three seasons (1958–1961) for the NYU Violets men's basketball team, he averaged 4.8 points and 1.2 rebounds per game.
+He was a reserve guard on the Violets' 1959–60 Final Four squad and teammate of Naismith Hall of Fame member Satch Sanders.
+Loche was team captain his senior season.
+He was that season's winner of the James Lancaster Memorial Trophy, which was given to NYU's best defensive player.

 Coaching career

-Loche began his coaching career at his alma mater until 1965, when he accepted the head men's basketball position at Vermont.
-Over a seven-year period, Loche guided the Catamounts to a 69–96 record before stepping down to take the head men's basketball coach and athletic director position at Florida Institute of Technology, where he stayed until 1976.
+In April 1961, Loche was named NYU's assistant varsity and head freshmen basketball coach.
+He succeeded Jack Rohan, who became the head coach at Columbia.
+Loche remained at NYU until 1965, when he accepted the head men's basketball position at Vermont.
+Over a seven-year period, Loche guided the Catamounts to a 69–96 record before stepping down to take the head men's basketball coach and athletic director position at Florida Institute of Technology.
+He coached the Panthers to their first ever winning season in 1975–76.
+He resigned in 1976 to enter private business in South Florida.

-During the college basketball off season, Loche coached the famed Vaqueros de Bayamón in Puerto Rico, leading the squad to two separate Baloncesto Superior Nacional titles in 1969 and 1971.
+During the college basketball off season, Loche coached Vaqueros de Bayamón in Puerto Rico, leading the squad to Baloncesto Superior Nacional titles in 1969 and 1971.

+Later life

+Hodgkin lymphoma forced Loche to retire.
+He lived with a brother in Freeport, New York for a year before settling in Manhattan.
+He died at Roosevelt Hospital on June 18, 1992.
+He was interred in Calverton National Cemetery.